artmieussens/aws-services/README.md

-# aws-services
-Single list and short descriptions of AWS services
+# Single list and short descriptions of AWS services

+While preparing for AWS Cloud Practitioner certification I found constant references to AWS services that have not being discussed before, so I thouhght that having an extensive list of AWS services would be useful.

+The list is far from complete, pull requests and comments very much welcome.
+Please keep the list descriptions concise and relevant for general knowledge.

-Service areas:
+# Service areas:
-* Compute
+## Compute
    * Amazon EC2 (Elastic Compute Cloud)
       * Virtual Servers in the cloud
          * Auto Scaling (instances)